mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 3. A limitation of the (current) MongoDB implementation is the `count_documents` method does not seem to work for any valid query I can construct.
 Internet chatter suggests that is the norm.
-    I have found that using `count_documents` to test a query to report the size of a query return is a good way to debug complex queries.
+    I have found `count_documents` a useful tool to test a query while developing a workflow script.
 Since all geospatial queries are complex by almost any definition that is problematic.
 I find that to debug a geospatial query it is helpful to isolate the query in a jupyter notebook box run it until the query runs without an error.